cockroachdb/docs/v1.1/indexes.md

 When designing indexes, it's important to consider which columns you index and the order you list them.
 Here are a few guidelines to help you make the best choices:

 - Each table's [primary key](primary-key.html) (which we recommend always [defining](create-table.html#create-a-table-primary-key-defined)) is automatically indexed.
 The index it creates (called `primary`) cannot be changed, nor can you change the primary key of a table after it's been created, so this is a critical decision for every table.
 - Queries can benefit from an index even if they only filter a prefix of its columns.
 For example, if you create an index of columns `(A, B, C)`, queries filtering `(A)` or `(A, B)` can still use the index.
-However, queries that don't filter `(A)` won't benefit from the index.<br><br>This feature also lets you avoid using single-column indexes.
+However, queries that do not filter `(A)` will not benefit from the index.<br><br>This feature also lets you avoid using single-column indexes.
 Instead, use the column as the first column in a multiple-column index, which is useful to more queries.
 - Columns filtered in the `WHERE` clause with the equality operators (`=` or `IN`) should come first in the index, before those referenced with inequality operators (`<`, `>`).
 - Indexes of the same columns in different orders can produce different results for each query.
 For more information, see [our blog post on index selection](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/)&mdash;specifically the section "Restricting the search space."